 Bubble tea has been growing in popularity so more and more are popping up but mostly around downtown area.

 Pineapple buns are not exactly like those you would find in Hong Kong.
 The photo with a cup of tea shows the size of it from a pack of 6 available at Fairway Market.
+They can also be found in Chinatown.

 The photos of CHEK news FB post and comments can tell you a little about why there are not much authentic Asian eateries here.

 Dumplings are getting popular these days.
-There’s a Korean dumpling restaurant on Store Street in Chinatown and a Chinese dumpling shop run by Thai mother-daughter team on Pandora Avenue on the edge of Chinatown.
+There’s a Korean dumpling restaurant on Store Street in Chinatown and a Thai dumpling shop run by Thai mother-daughter team on Pandora Avenue on the edge of Chinatown.

 The photos of Taiwanese noodles, Japanese mochi boxes, and Korean frozen meal are things that can be found in Costco and possibly couple other places too.